 First Occurrence (3 absences)

-Parent/Guardian received verbal warning regarding the importan nce of daily attendance.
+Parent/Guardian received verbal warning regarding th ne importance of daily attendance.

 Parent Signature: Date:

 Second Occurrence (5 absences)

-Teacher met with the parent/guardian to discuss the reason for avoid absences in the future. absences and strategies to be utilized to
+Teacher met with the parent/guardian to discuss the avoid absences in the future. reason for absences and strategies to be utilized to

 Parent Signature: Date:

 Teacher Signature: Date:

 Third Occurrence (10 absences)

-Educational coordinator conferred with the parent regarding exca action to ensure daily school attendance. essive absences and developed a plan of
+Educational coordinator conferred with the parent regaction to ensure daily school attendance. jarding excessive absences and developed a plan of

 Parent Signature: Date:

 Teacher Signature: Date:

 Fourth Occurrence (15 absences)

-Parent received written notification that continued absences will list. result in child's removal from the class
+Parent received written notification that continued ab list. sences will result in child's removal from the class

 Parent Signature: Date:

 Teacher Signature: Date:

 Fifth Occurrence (18 absences)

-In consultation with the Program Leader, the child has been plac may be filled by the next child on the waitlist. ed back on the waiting list and the seat
+In consultation with the Program Leader, the child ha may be filled by the next child on the waitlist. s been placed back on the waiting list and the seat

 Parent Signature: Date:

 Teacher Signature: Date:

 Comments: